YujieCao0410/dance-imu-feedback/README.md

 After the electronics are confirmed to work, use the 3.7 V 500 mAh LiPo battery for the final wearable setup.

+Note: It is recommended to clearly label the two sensor nodes so they can be easily identified during setup.
+For example, in this project, a sticker was placed on the THIGH node to distinguish it from the SHANK node.

 ---

 # Step 2.
 Test Basic Bluetooth Advertising